avabellaw/shark-quiz/readme.md

     * I tested the code in JS**L**int first but it didn't like that I used a for loop with a variable in it.
         ![JSLint warning](docs/validation/js/jslint-results.webp)

-        Even after selecting the option to ignore the for loop warning, JSLint doesn't like it if you don't declare variables at the top of the function.
+        Even after selecting the option to ignore the for-loop warning, JSLint expects variables to be declared at the top of the function and a forEach loop to be used instead.
 This code is functional as is and I believe using this for loop works well for its intended purpose.
 * [questions.js results](docs/validation/js/questions-jshint-results.webp)
     * I received no warnings of actual concern.
     * JSHint pointed out that "module" is undefined but that's okay because it's used for Jest.